ucan-wg/promise/README.md

 const actId = invocation.inv.run.act.asCid()
 ```

-A Recept MAY have multiple input addresses.
+A Receipt MAY have multiple input addresses.
 For instance, if an Action contains a promise versus when it's fully reified, the associated Receipt is the same.

 If an Action is run multiple times, an ActID MAY refer to many Receipts.
 Actions SHOULD be fully qualified, and include a unique nonce if the Action is non-idempotent.
 This ensures that any (correctly run) Receipts for the same ActID will have the same output value.